-Loan Amount Continued The total development cost is lower than or not unreasonably higher than similar developments that have been recently completed or that are underway.
+Loan Amount Continued Thus, while the Supportive Housing Development Program does not identify maximums for loan amounts, total developments cost per unit, or local subsidy per development, the County would expect that: The total development cost is lower than or not unreasonably higher than similar developments that have been recently completed or that are underway.
 The County must ensure that the proposed costs are reasonable; For developments using the 9% LIHTC program, the local subsidy makes up no more than 40% of the total development cost.
 Other sources of appropriate financing must be identified, but not necessarily committed, at the time of application.
 Projects will be reviewed to ensure that only the minimum level of County subsidy needed will be provided.
 All other sources of funding must be committed before closing of the County Loan.
 HOME assisted units are subject to maximum per unit subsidy limits.
 Underwriting Financial Feasibility.
 Proposed projects must demonstrate financial feasibility for both development and operations, assuming the underwriting standards appended to the NOFA.
-Supportive Services.
+Supportive Services .
 The cost of case management and service coordinators included in the Supportive Services Plan may be paid from operating revenue to the extent financially feasible.
 OSH staff will determine the reasonableness of these costs, considering the staffing levels outlined in the Supportive Services Plan.
 Operating Subsidy.
 Projects that proposed to rely on a project-funded capitalized operating reserve or cross-subsidy to support the expenses of PSH units, shall assume the following in demonstrating long-term operational feasibility.
 Rents for households of a PSH unit shall be set at 30% of Supplemental Security Income (SSI).
 Rents may be set higher in the unusual circumstance where the household may earn higher incomes.
-Fees Loan Application Fee: 1% of loan award (one-time) Bond Conduit issuer fees are separate (i.e. City of San Jose) Bond Conduit issuer fees are separate (i.e. City of San Jose) Administrative Fee: 0.3% of outstanding loan balance (paid annually above the line)
+Fees Bond Conduit issuer fees are separate (i.e. City of San Jose) Compliance monitoring fee: The fee is currently set at 0.3% of the outstanding loan balance.
+This fee amount is being examined by County staff.
+As an example, the City of San Jose charges a monitoring fee of \$27 per unit, per year.
+Rates & Funding Terms Financing Terms.
+3% simple interest, residual receipts, 55 year term/affordability covenant.
+The County will consider a lower interest rate on a case-by-case basis.
+If amortizing debt on project, minimum 1.15 debt coverage ratio 3 year conditional commitment